watson-intu/self-docs/workshops-devcon/Workshop1-SayingHello/lab-docs/workshop_1.md

 To complete this challenge, do the tasks in Workshop 7: Installing, configuring, and running the Intu Avatar.

-## After DevCon ends
+## Reminder: Update services within 30 days of registering on the Gateway
-Your instance of Intu is preconfigured with the following Watson services: Conversation, Natural Language Classifier, Speech to Text, and Text to Speech.
+Your instance of Intu is preconfigured with the following Watson services: Conversation, Weather Company Data, Speech to Text, and Text to Speech.
 The preconfiguration is enabled for 30 days.
 If you want to test Intu after 30 days, you must create your own instances of these services and configure Intu to use them.

 ### 1. Creating instances of Watson services
-To use Intu, you need operational instances of the following services in Bluemix: Conversation, Natural Language Classifier, Speech to Text, and Text to Speech.
+To use Intu, there are three required Bluemix services: Conversation, Speech to Text, and Text to Speech.

 **Pro tip:** As you complete this task, you'll receive credentials for each service instance, and you'll need these credentials later.
 Open a new file in your favorite text editor and create a section for each service so that you can temporarily store its credentials.